 David Bexfield, who received a diagnosis of MS in 2006, started a group called ActiveMSers.

 He told Medical News Today that people with MS should pay attention to their bodies and do what helps them feel good.

 "Thankfully, I don't have many bad days," he said.
 "Daily exercise has helped keep my fatigue in check, one of the most debilitating symptoms of this disease."

-Bexfield's other piece of advice was to take help where people can get it:
+Bexfield's other piece of advice was to get help when possible:

 "Check your ego at the door.
 Handicap parking placards, walking aids, protective undergarments — I've used them all.
 They've helped take me down the street, onto the hiking trail, and around the globe.
 Take advantage of the helpful tools available to you."

-A doctor will review a person's medical history and do a physical examination.
-Then they may recommend the following tests:
+They will review a person's medical history and perform a physical examination.

 Medical student Jen Finelli described working with a female who had MS and her unique struggles while preparing to get pregnant: